 The RySG contends that Whois requirements, as defined in Specification 4 of the Registry Agreement, should strictly define the behavior and format requirements of WHOIS.
 Data collection and verification requirements should be defined in Specification 6 of the Registry Agreement, which currently references the EPP RFC’s.
 The sentence "The fields specified below set forth the minimum output requirements” in section 1.4 of Specification 4 of the Registry Agreement should be interpreted as the minimum format requirements utilizing sample data provided in section 1.5, section 1.6, and section 1.7.
 Format requirements include the possible set of WHOIS field keys used along with the format of the field values for data collected and verified following the SRS requirements.
 ICANN’s interpretation of that sentence in the gtld-tech list posting (http://mm.icann.org/pipermail/gtld-tech/2015-January/000400.html ) as "explicitly identifies the set of fields listed as the minimum set to be present in Whois output” is incorrect because it attempts to infer data collection and verification requirements in the SRS.
 If ICANN’s interpretation held true prior to the Whois Clarification Advisory, all registries would have required that all domains have 2 name servers, 4 statuses, and all contacts have organization, voice, voice ext, fax, fax ext, and so on.
 An even more literal interpretation is that the only domain supported is EXAMPLE.TLD, and the only registrant contact is “EXAMPLE REGISTRANT”.
 Based on the use of sample data and the requirements relating to Whois and not the SRS, neither the ICANN staff interpretation nor the more literal interpretation is reasonable.
 GDD staff should not attempt to impose SRS data collection and verification by using an incorrect interpretation of the WHOIS requirements in Specification 4 of the Registry Agreement.

 The Clarifications include a date when registries and registrars must comply by incorporating the clarifications into the Pre-delegation Testing (PDT) Specifications, which had previously been finalized and followed by registry operators who have completed PDT.
 We question the appropriateness of adding new requirements that fundamentally change the behavior of WHOIS according to ICANN’s vision with only a review process and by leveraging the Pre-delegation Testing (PDT) specifications and tests without any of the following as applicable: an Implementation Review Team (IRT), a Policy Development Process (PDP), an impact analysis including a cost-benefit analysis or an applicable technical standard.
-We ask the following questions of the GGD team:
+We ask the following questions of the GDD team:

 What community process is the GDD using for defining and enforcing new requirements?